 Jeni Madden is an interior design graduate from the KLC School of Design.
 Before establishing her own studio, offering full design and room consultations, she managed to obtain incredible insights from her experience in the fashion and textile industry.
-Her style is informed by the current trends and is contemporary and unfussy.
+Her style is contemporary and unfussy.

 1. How would you decorate your home for your dream party?